i-pankrat/comment-visualizer-vk/README.md

-# comment-visualizer-vk
+# About

+The app takes a link to a VKontakte post and visualizes its comments using a model from [Hugging Face](https://huggingface.co/).

-Run tests
+# Run tests

 ``` shell
 python -m tests.utilsTests
 ```

-How to launch:
+# How to launch:

 1. Clone reopsiroty
 ``` shell